LeeShore's 34-bed emergency shelter offers safe housing for women and their children who have been victimized by domestic violence and sexual assault.

 We are eager to build capacity within our community to address the very important issues surrounding power-based violence and to incorporate all of our community's prevention efforts together to develop a safety net within our community.
 Our focus is primary prevention of power-based violence.

-This is a 36-week educational program for men who have used violence in an intimate relationship.
-The majority of men who participate in the BIP are court ordered.
-Referrals may come from a variety of sources: i.e. Office of Children's Services, and Adult Probation.
+The Central Peninsula Batterers Intervention Program (CPBIP), a component of The LeeShore Center, is a state-approved, 36-week educational program for men who have used violence in an intimate relationship.
+BIP referrals come from a variety of sources; the State Court System, the Tribal Court System, the Office of Children's Services, and Adult Probation.

 While all of our advocates are trained to assist survivors of domestic violence in navigating the justice system, we have an advocate located at the Courthouse to help.